NDarayut/Lung-Cancer-Classification-With-CNN-RF-Model/README.md

 Combining CNNs and Random Forests leverages the strengths of both models, creating a powerful hybrid approach:

 - **CNN for Feature Extraction**: The CNN automatically learns and extracts high-level features from medical images, which are often complex and challenging to interpret.
-- **Random Forest for Classification**: The Random Forest classifier utilizes the features extracted by the CNN along with other clinical data to make final classifications, improving accuracy and robustness.
+- **Random Forest for Classification**: The Random Forest classifier utilizes the features extracted by the CNN to make final classifications, improving accuracy and robustness.
 <h3>Benefits of the Hybrid Approach</h3>

 - **Improved Accuracy**: The combination of deep learning and ensemble methods can enhance overall classification performance.